Eren Özmen

-Eren Ozmen (Eren Özmen; born 1958/1959) is a billionaire Turkish-American businesswoman, and the majority co-owner and president of the private aerospace and defense company, Sierra Nevada Corporation (SNC).
+Eren Özmen (born 1958/1959) is a Turkish-American billionaire businesswoman, and the majority co-owner and president of the private aerospace and defense company, Sierra Nevada Corporation (SNC).

 Early life and education

-In the early 1980s, Eren Ozmen came to the US from Turkey to pursue higher education.
-In 1985, she earned an MBA from the University of Nevada, Reno and in 1988, she joined SNC.
+In the early 1980s, Eren Özmen came to the United States from Turkey to pursue higher education.
+In 1985, she earned an MBA from the University of Nevada, Reno, and in 1988, she joined SNC.

 Career

-Ozmen and her husband Fatih Ozmen acquired Sierra Nevada Corporation in 1994.
-Under the Ozmens, SNC has acquired 19 companies in 34 locations in 19 US states, England, Germany and Turkey, and has grown to include a workforce of over 3,000 personnel.
+Özmen and her husband Fatih Özmen acquired Sierra Nevada Corporation in 1994.
+Under the Özmens, SNC has acquired 19 companies in 34 locations in 19 US states, England, Germany and Turkey, and has grown to include a workforce of over 3,000 personnel.

-Ozmen has prioritized maintaining a healthy work-life balance by promoting family-friendly policies within the corporate culture.
+Özmen has prioritized maintaining a healthy work-life balance by promoting family-friendly policies within the corporate culture.
 In 1991 she established an on-site daycare for employees.

-In 2017, Eren and Fatih Ozmen launched Ozmen Ventures, a seed and early-stage venture capital fund headquartered in Reno.
+In 2017, Eren and Fatih Özmen launched Özmen Ventures, a seed and early-stage venture capital fund headquartered in Reno.
 The $5 million fund aims to invest in young and dynamic local startups and cultivate the local entrepreneurial ecosystem.

 Philanthropy

-In 2014, Eren and Fatih Ozmen donated $5 million to the University of Nevada, Reno to create a permanent center for entrepreneurship at the university's college of business.
-The Ozmen Center for Entrepreneurship supports and enhances the university's entrepreneurial programs in order to stimulate the creation of new business ventures.
+In 2014, Eren and Fatih Özmen donated $5 million to the University of Nevada, Reno, to create a permanent center for entrepreneurship at the university's college of business.
+The Özmen Center for Entrepreneurship supports and enhances the university's entrepreneurial programs in order to stimulate the creation of new business ventures.

-In May 2016, the Ozmen Center for Entrepreneurship launched a Women's Initiative aimed at connecting innovative female entrepreneurs with leaders and established professionals and business owners in the community.
+In May 2016, the Özmen Center for Entrepreneurship launched a Women's Initiative aimed at connecting innovative female entrepreneurs with leaders and established professionals and business owners in the community.
 It also highlights female business achievements in and around the community.